Translate

 The subject of reputation truly comes to rest on the matter of looking backwards.
 This is what we know about Lot's wife.
 When confronted with the truth that she would lose all she had in Sodom, when told that she needed to press onward and go forth to a new future, she does what any sad and depressed person might do.
 She turns and looks back.

 Everything she knew was back there.
 She raised her family back there.
 The story from Genesis says that her daughters were planning to get married.
 There were grandkids in the future.
 There was a nice comfortable life they had made for themselves.
 Now, she is being told to leave it all behind.
 Many a church person finds themselves in the same place.
 Maybe you have been right where Lot's wife is in this scripture.
 Maybe you have to learn how to deal with the future.
 Maybe things change in your congregation.
-We have to acceps ways of doing church differently.
+We have to accept ways of doing church differently.
 We have to say goodbye to pastors and welcome new families into the fold.
 There are new songs and new ways to worship.
-Or, we could hunker down and get all cemented into a way we think thinggs have to be because we are in league with the seven sure words that will kill a church.
+Or, we could hunker down and get all cemented into a way we think things have to be because we are in league with the seven sure words that will kill a church.
 "We have always done it that way."

 Seventeen words paint the picture we are looking at today.
 "Whoever tries to keep their life will lose it, and whoever loses their life will preserve it."